CyVerse-learning-materials/learning-materials-home/docs/faq.md

 -----------------------------------------------------------------------

-## Data related
+## Data

 ??? question "**What if I need more space (storage) in the Data Store?**"

-    Every new user has a 100GB allocation in the Data Store.
+    Every user has a 100GB allocation in the Data Store.
     You can request more space by completing an [Allocation Increase Form](https://user.cyverse.org/forms/2/overview).

 -----------------------------------------------------------------------